flobiwankenobi/rotwk-cleaner/README.md

 I'm not 💯 percent sure if that solves the problem, but we have had less problems with out of synchs since then.

+⚠️ Currently only works for installations with english language.

 ## How to use
 1. Download the latest executable from https://github.com/flobiwankenobi/rotwk-cleaner/releases